 HD's full-year Zacks Consensus Estimates are calling for earnings of $10.08 per share and revenue of $110.20 billion.
 These results would represent year-over-year changes of +1.92% and +1.85%, respectively.

-Any recent changes to analyst estimates for HD should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
+Investors might also notice recent changes to analyst estimates for HD.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.01% lower.
-HD is currently a Zacks Rank #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.04% higher.
+HD currently has a Zacks Rank of #4 (Sell).

-In terms of valuation, HD is currently trading at a Forward P/E ratio of 20.19.
-This represents a premium compared to its industry's average Forward P/E of 14.45, so we one might conclude that HD is trading at a premium comparatively.
+In terms of valuation, HD is currently trading at a Forward P/E ratio of 22.35.
+Its industry sports an average Forward P/E of 14.45, so we one might conclude that HD is trading at a premium comparatively.

-Investors should also note that HD has a PEG ratio of 1.77 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Building Products - Retail was holding an average PEG ratio of 1.16 at yesterday's closing price.
+Also, we should mention that HD has a PEG ratio of 1.99.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Building Products - Retail industry currently had an average PEG ratio of 1.31 as of yesterday's close.